 This place is amazing, just a 5 minute d...

+"This place is amazing, just a 5 minute drive from busy harrow centre, you enter this quiet and serene oasis.
 The hotel is stunning and the rooms are immaculate.
 Adjacent Gilberts restaurant is utterly fabulous, and the service is the best we've ever experienced, courteous, efficient and polite staff are everywhere from the moment you enter the place.
-An absolute must.
+An absolute must. "

 - Travel date: 17th June 2007

 "The hotel is set in acres and acres of woodland, and you'd never know you're in a city.
 I couldn't resist wandering about in the woods for ages, until the light started to go.
 I didn't see another soul but I could hear some children playing.
 My room was in the annexe and it was lovely - Â£70 B&B through laterooms.
 I've paid that at Wembley's Travel Inn before and I know where I'd rather be!
 Dinner was okay - 2 courses for Â£15.95.
 I felt spoilt staying here."